miso-lims/walkthroughs/_includes/runs-new.md

 MISO supports runs from Illumina, PacBio, Oxford Nanopore, and other sequencers, so the terms used for instrument runs and associated libraries are intentionally different from those used by the vendor.
-Every time a sequencer is loaded and sequencing begins, a _Run_ is created.
-Illumina and PacBio Runs are picked up automatically from the instrument, while runs for other platforms must be created manually.
+A MISO _Run_ represents a sequencing run where the sequencer has been loaded and sequencing has begun.
+The run scanner can be configured to detect new Illumina and PacBio runs and automatically create corresponding runs in MISO, while runs for other platforms must be created manually.
 A _Sequencing Container_ is the link between the library information and the instrument Run, and contains one or more lanes.
 Each Illumina lane, PacBio SMRT cell, or Oxford Nanopore flow cell is loaded with exactly one _Pool_.
 Runs and Containers can be associated as soon as the Run and Container have both been created.

 ## 3.1 Create a Container

 1. On the _Sequencing Containers_ page, select the Illumina platform and click the _Create Flowcell_ button near the top left of the table.
 1. Select _{{ site.flowcell }}_ from the dialog.
-Only active (non-retired) models are
+Only active (non-archived) models are
    available.
 1. Enter the name of your project as the serial number.
 1. Click _Save_ in the upper right corner of the page.

 ## 3.2 Create a Run

-1. On the _Runs_ page, select the Illumina platform and click the _Add Illumina Run_ button near the top left corner of the table.
+1. On the _Sequencer Runs_ page, select the Illumina platform and click the _Add Illumina Run_ button near the top left corner of the table.
 1. Select _{{ site.sequencer }} ({{ site.platform }})_ from the sequencers list.
 Only
    active (non-retired) sequencers are available.
 1. Enter a unique and memorable _Alias_ for your run.